Application Deadline Extension

 - Second letter should ideally be from a past supervisor or colleague, but can be from a current/previous professor

 The letters should address how your personal, professional, and/or academic qualities and experiences will support your success in a competitive, Geneva-based, internship.
 Recommenders may include specific examples that illustrate the quality of your character and abilities.
-References should send letters of recommendation directly to us via email at firstname.lastname@example.org by the application deadline, December 3, 2018.
+References should send letters of recommendation directly to us via email at email@example.com by the extended application deadline, December 16, 2018.

 Funding: The Duke Global Policy Program requires that all students participating in the full program, both the internship and the intensive course week, secure funding from their academic institution or another funding organization to use while they are in Geneva, Switzerland.
 This funding must be in the form of scholarship, grant, or fellowship.
 All admitted students will be required to show proof of funding to program administrators by April 19, 2019.
 Please contact firstname.lastname@example.org with questions.